clncln1/node-ntlm-client/README.md

 #### authenticate(options)

-A convinience function that tries to authenticate against a given URL using the `request` module.
+A convenience function that tries to authenticate against a given URL using the `request` module.

 * Arguments
   * `options` an object holding below options for the authentication process: